 A popular herb often confused with Asian or Panax ginseng, American ginseng has unique medicinal properties.
 It is frequently used in Chinese medicine to nourish “Yin” (1).
 American ginseng is also used in supplemental form to improve athletic performance, strength and stamina, and to treat diabetes and cancer.
 The saponin glycosides, also known as ginsenosides or panaxosides, are thought responsible for the herb’s biological effects.

 Ginsenosides have both stimulatory and inhibitory effects on the CNS (4), alter cardiovascular tone, enhance humoral and cellular-dependent immunity, and exert anticancer effects in vitro (3) (15) (16).

 Current data suggest that American ginseng may improve glucose control in diabetics (2) (6), and that it is safe for long-term use (25).
-It also demonstrated a modest effect in reducing the number and severity of colds (12); and enhanced working memory in healthy adults (21) and in patients with schizophrenia (24).
+It also demonstrated a modest effect in reducing the number and severity of colds (12); enhanced working memory in young (21) and middle aged (27) healthy adults, as well as in patients with schizophrenia (24).

 The anticancer activity of American ginseng was enhanced when combined with antioxidants (14).
 In other studies, the herb showed synergistic effects with 5-fluorouracil against colorectal cancer cells (17); and conferred protection against oxidative stress in irradiated human lymphocytes (18).

 Data from an epidemiological study indicate that American ginseng improves survival and quality of life in breast cancer patients (13).
 Findings from a randomized controlled trial support its benefits in improving cancer-related fatigue (23).